 The singer-songwriter is a trailblazer for women in music, constantly pushing boundaries with the deep subject matter in her songs.
 "Wings Upon Your Horns," which focuses on teenage virginity loss, and "The Pill," which centers on the benefits of birth control, were both banned from the radio during the peak of Lynn's career.

 With "You Ain't Woman Enough," Lynn was the first woman to have a No. 1 hit.
 She would go on to have 70 more charting singles chart and 10 No. 1 studio albums.
 She's also a three-time Grammy winner.
-The country star is the most awarded female country singer in history.
-She was even awarded the Presidential Medal of Freedom by Barack Obama in 2013.
+The Country Music Hall of Fame member is the most awarded female country singer in history.
+She was even awarded the Presidential Medal of Freedom for her contributions to American culture by Barack Obama in 2013.

 So just how successful is Loretta Lynn?

 According to Celebrity Net Worth, the country music singer is worth an estimated $65 million.
 Lynn has racked up a fortune with her talent for storytelling, whether it's in her hit songs or books about her own life.

 In 1976, she released her autobiography Coal Miner's Daughter, which was turned in an Oscar-winning film starring Sissy Spacek and Tommy Lee Jones as Lynn and her husband Oliver Lynn.
 She also penned the 2002 autobiography Still Woman Enough, 2012's Honky Tonk Girl: My Life in Lyrics and the 2004 cookbook You're Cookin' it Country: My Favorite Recipes and Memories.

 Lynn has also capitalized on her fan's curiosity over her personal life and humble beginnings.
 She purchased her childhood cabin in Butcher Hollow, which was been transformed into a museum about her life.